Are you ready to discover your college program?

 MBA Concentrations for Hawaii Students

-Choosing the right concentration for your MBA may expand your career options and make it easier to land a job in Hawaii.
+Choosing the right concentration for your MBA may expand your career options and make it easier to secure the highest paying MBA jobs in Hawaii.
 While you should only choose a concentration area that interests you, you may also want to consider Hawaii's top employers and growing job fields when designing your curriculum.
 Judging by Hawaii's largest employers, some major industries in the state include tourism, healthcare, and shipping.
+An accelerated MBA program may help you earn a related degree at a much faster pace.

 Regardless of the concentration you choose, an MBA can help you build a solid foundation in general business administration areas such as leadership, business strategy, and finance.
 To learn more about MBA specializations, take a look at this page.